-Parmanu: What you need to know about the historic event that inspired the John Abraham film
+Parmanu: All that you need to know about the historic event that inspired the John Abraham film

-With Parmanu: The Story of Pokhran’s release just around the corner (May 25), people are naturally interested in knowing the history behind the true story the film is based on.
+With Parmanu: The Story of Pokhran’s release just around the corner, people are naturally interested in knowing the history behind the true story the film is based on.
 The Abhishek Sharma directorial stars John Abraham, Diana Penty and Boman Irani, among others, and is based on the nuclear bomb test explosions Indian Army conducted at Pokhran in 1998.

 John, who plays the lead in Parmanu recently revealed about his character in an interview with IANS.
 “It is based on the real incident and it happened on May 11, 1998.
 To prepare for the role we did a lot of workshops.
 My character’s name is Ashwath Raina who is a junior bureaucrat in the Prime Minister’s Office and to play this role, I had to deconstruct myself to look similar to a real-life bureaucrat,” the actor said, who has also co-produced the film.